United Airlines Flight 227 Crash: The Disaster at SLC

 “250 knots at 10,000 feet.”

-At 5:52 p.m., Flight 227 hit the ground at full speed, bounced once, and skidded for nearly 3,000 feet before coming to a violent stop.
+At 5:52 p.m., Flight 227 hit the ground full speed, bounced once, and skidded for nearly 3,000 feet before coming to a violent stop.
 The landing gear and an engine ripped free, severing a fuel line inside the fuselage.
 Sparks from the impact ignited the fuel, and the aircraft erupted into an inferno.

 Survival and Tragedy: The Human Cost